tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 CHANGE NOTE: The tunnel-admin-auto YANG identity, derived from the tunnel-admin-status-type base YANG identity has also been added.
 No description is provided, since no description for the tunnel-admin-status-type base YANG identity has been provided in RFC8776.

 RFC Editor: remove the CHANGE NOTE above and this note

+{: #associations}

+### Association Types

+The "ietf-te-types" module contains the YANG reusable identities for supported LSP association types as defined in {{associations}}.
+{{?RFC6780}}, {{?RFC4872}}, {{?RFC4873}}, and {{!RFC8800}}.

+CHANGE NOTE: The association-type-diversity identity, defined in {{!RFC8800}} has been added to the association-type base identity.

+RFC Editor: remove the CHANGE NOTE above and this note

+CHANGE NOTE: The following identity has added to the association-type base identity.

+RFC Editor: remove the CHANGE NOTE above and this note

+It also defines the following additional YANG reusable identities for supported LSP association types:

+association-type-bidirectional:

+> A YANG identity to be used, typically when managing a TE controller, to associate two unidirectional LSPs of one tunnel, regardless of how they are configured at the two endpoints.

 {: #pc-error}